 Any harm to persons that requires immediate medical attention away from the scene because of a reportable event is considered a reportable injury.
-MBTA reports to NTD anytime a person is transported away from the scene for medical attention as an injury, whether or not the person appears to be injured.
-For the purpose of this performance measure, injuries resulting from assaults and other crimes have been excluded.
+MBTA reports to NTD anytime a person is transported away from the scene for medical attention as an injury, whether the person appears to be injured.
+For this performance measure, injuries resulting from assaults and other crimes have been excluded.